aiai97/redis-docs/docs/guide/get-all-keys.md

 ## Iterating over keys

-You could use `KEYS prefix:*` command to get all keys by prefix, but it is rather slow if you need to scan millions of keys.
+It's not recommended to use the `KEYS prefix:*` command to get all the keys in a Redis instance, especially in production environments, because it can be a slow and resource-intensive operation that can impact the performance of the Redis instance.

 Instead, you can iterate over Redis keys that match some pattern using the [SCAN](https://redis.io/commands/scan) command: